Taking Control of Your Health

 Preventive Health

-Collaborate with us to avoid complications and stay healthy.
-We will remind you of services you need and give you information that you can trust.
+We can provide guidance on services you need like health screenings and immunizations, as well as refer you to our health education classes and health library to help you manage your health and stay as healthy as possible.
 We may also set you up with a care manager, who can teach you about a new diagnosis, guide you to make the most of your plan, and work with all of your providers.

 Complex Care